 Football was born in England in the middle of the 19th century.
 Ball games, which are not very fashionable, have been adopted by students in public schools.
 Under the influence of various factors came a codification of the rules which led in 1863 to the creation of the Football Association in London, which was distinctly different from rugby football a few years later.
 Clubs are created and touch little by little all circles.
 A significant number of teams are formed from parishes.
-You can opt for the liverpool tickets for sale also.
+You can opt for the go here also.

 Little by little, the football-association is spreading on the continent.
 An international federation was created at the beginning of the 20th century, and in 1912 this new sport made its appearance at the Stockholm Olympic Games.